 Earthcare and Spirituality: A group of members from congregations of the Maine Conference UCC who undertake and promote caring for the Earth from the perspective of a spiritual engagement with God’s creation that calls us to ecological and social justice.
 The Resource Team takes as its context the widely recognized and documented ecological crisis, experienced locally in different ways pertaining to the ill-health of the surrounding environment and globally as global warming and climate change.
 It is also recognized and documented that environmental problems at both the local and global level usually have a disproportionate impact on those least empowered to cope with the situation.
 The Resource Team also takes as its context the limited degree to which Christian practice has included the contemplation of God’s creative Word in God’s own creation, and seeks to restore such practice to Christian spirituality and ethics.
 The Earth Care and Spirituality Resource Team has a Facebook page at: https://www.facebook.com/earthandspiritrt/

 Faith Formation: The Faith Formation Resource team is a community of people who recognize that Christian Faith Formation and education for all ages is a vital ministry of the Church.
 It is our goal to resource and support all leaders, laity and clergy, who have responsibility in the area of faith formation and Christian education.
 A specific aim is to support, strengthen and increase attendance at the NEAUCE (New England Association of United Church Educators) Educational Event.

-Team members: Mary Angela Davis, Thayer Fanazick, Wendy Rigter, Nick Davis, and Anne Hodgman.
+Team members: Rev. Mary Angela Davis, Thayer Fanazick, Beth Haynes, Anne Hodgeman, & Jessica Moore.

 Maine School of Ministry: The Maine School of Ministry is a leadership development program of the Maine Conference established in 2013 as successor to the Conference’s Academy for Congregational Life and Leadership.
 The School was formed in response to the growing need across our Conference, the region’s Conferences, and our denominational church partners, for a regionally-based, low cost, and sound program of theological education dedicated to preparing leaders for our churches.
 We aim to provide all persons who feel so moved, from our own and from our partner’s congregations, the educational opportunity to explore their callings to spiritual formation and to preparation for authorized ministry.